Neodymium(III) chloride: Production of neodymium metal

-An alternative route is electrolysis of molten mixture of anhydrous NdCl3 and NaCl or KCl at temperatures about 700 °C. The mixture does melt at those temperatures, even though they are lower than the melting points of NdCl3 and KCl (~770 °C).
+An alternative route is electrolysis of molten mixture of anhydrous NdCl3 and NaCl, KCl, or LiCl at temperatures about 700 °C. The mixture melts at those temperatures, even though they are lower than the melting points of NdCl3 and KCl (~770 °C).

 Lasers and fiber amplifiers

 Although NdCl3 itself does not have strong luminescence, it serves as a source of Nd3+ ions for various light emitting materials.
 The latter include Nd-YAG lasers and Nd-doped optical fiber amplifiers, which amplify light emitted by other lasers.
 The Nd-YAG laser emits infrared light at 1.064 micrometres and is the most popular solid-state laser (i.e. laser based on a solid medium).
 The reason for using NdCl3 rather than metallic neodymium or its oxide, in fabrication of fibers is easy decomposition of NdCl3 during the chemical vapor deposition; the latter process is widely used for the fiber grows.

 Neodymium(III) chloride is a dopant not only of traditional silica-based optical fibers, but of plastic fibers (dopedphotolime-gelatin, polyimide, polyethylene, etc.) as well.
 It is also used in as an additive into infrared organic light-emitting diodes.
 Besides, neodymium doped organic films can not only act as LEDs, but also as color filters improving the LED emission spectrum.

 Solubility of neodymium(III) chloride (and other rare-earth salts) is various solvents results in a new type of rare-earth laser, which uses not a solid but liquid as an active medium.
 The liquid containing Nd3+ ions is prepared in the following reactions: